-The instructions given are only guidelines.
+The instructions given are only guide lines.

-When and how much to turn the steering wheel will vary according to traffic conditions, road surface conditions, vehicle condition, etc., when parking.
+When and how much to turn the steering wheel will vary according to traffic conditions, road surface conditions, vehicle condition, etc. when parking.
 It is necessary to be fully aware of this before using the rear view monitor system.

-- When parking, be sure to check that the parking space will accommodate your vehicle before maneuvering into it. - Do not use the rear view monitor system in the following cases: - · On icy or slick road surfaces, or in snow - · When using tire chains or the compact spare tire - · When the tailgate is not closed completely - On roads that are not flat or straight, such as curves or slopes. - In low temperatures, the screen may darken or the image may become faint.
+- When parking, be sure to check that the parking space will accommodate your vehicle before maneuvering into it. - Do not use the rear view monitor system in the following cases: - · On icy or slick road surfaces, or in snow - · When using tire chains or emergency tires - When the tailgate is not closed completely - On roads that are not flat or straight, such as curves or slopes. - In low temperatures, the screen may darken or the image may become faint.
 The image could distort when the vehicle is moving, or you may become unable to see the image on the screen.
-Be sure to directly check visually and with the mirrors all around the vehicle before proceeding. - If the tire sizes are changed, the position of the fixed guide lines displayed on the screen may change.
+Be sure to visually check all around the vehicle both directly and using the mirrors before proceeding. - If the tire sizes are changed, the position of the fixed guide lines displayed on the screen may change.

 The camera uses a special lens.
-The distances between objects and pedestrians that appear in the image displayed on the screen will differ from the actual distances. (→P. 211)
+The distances between objects and pedestrians that appear in the image displayed on the screen will differ from the actual distances. (→P. 216)